rutwikfegade/Design-and-Control-of-a-Three-Degree-of-Freedom-Robotic-Arm/README.md

 ## 3-DOF-ARM
-Three Degrees of Freedom robotic arm using servo motor and push buttons.
+Robotic arm with three degrees of freedom that uses a servo motor and push buttons.

-5mg sero motors were used to create the robotic arm.
-The goal of this project was to use a push button to control each joint of the arm.
-A single push button is used to control each servo.
-There are four servo motors in all, with five pushbuttons to control them.
-The fifth pushbutton is used to control the motor's direction, as the arm must also reverse its motion.
-The fifth button toggles between reverse and forward motor motion.
+The robotic arm was built using 5mg servo motors.
+The purpose of this project was to create a way to operate each arm joint with a push button.
+Each servo is managed by a single push button.
+Overall, there are four servo motors and five pushbuttons to operate them.
+Since the arm must also reverse its motion, the fifth pushbutton is utilised to control the motor's direction.
+The fifth button switches the motor's direction between backward and forward direction.

 ![IMG_20210221_184731](https://user-images.githubusercontent.com/69248756/172658439-10ec3783-e327-416a-b4be-6f51a2fe0685.jpg)